The same laws apply online

 The Competition and Consumer Act 2010 (Cth) applies to overseas traders ‘carrying on business’ (i.e. doing business) in Australia, but it is not clear whether this includes sales made via the internet by overseas traders.

-If an overseas internet trader is found to have been carrying on business in Australia, then Australian consumer protection laws apply, even if the An agreement that the law will enforce. states otherwise (e.g. ‘This contract is governed by the laws of California’).
+If an overseas internet trader is found to have been carrying on business in Australia, then Australian consumer protection laws apply, even if the contract states otherwise (e.g. ‘This contract is governed by the laws of California’).

 If there is no Australian consumer protection (i.e. the trader is found not to have been carrying on business in Australia), then only the consumer protection laws of the trader’s country (if any) apply.
 These may provide you less rights than if you had purchased the good or service within Australia.

-Even if Australian consumer protection laws apply and an Australian court has jurisdiction over an overseas trader, it may be too difficult and/or too expensive to To make people obey a law or the terms of an agreement, using police powers or court orders. a judgment against a trader who has no assets in Australia.
+Even if Australian consumer protection laws apply and an Australian court has jurisdiction over an overseas trader, it may be too difficult and/or too expensive to enforce a judgment against a trader who has no assets in Australia.

 Australian customs service and GST